|A Florida beauty school, cosmetology school, barber school and hair school located in St Petersburg and 30 minutes from Clearwater or Tampa.|

 Our Unique "Designer Training Program":

 Small classes and professional instructors will see that you are prepared, one subject at a time, to move to the next unit.
 Each subject is taught beginning with one week of intensive classroom work followed by sessions of supervised experience on mannequins and live clients on our student cosmetology clinic.
-These units, in order, are: "D1" Hairstyling, "D2" Hair Shaping, "D3" Color, "D4" Permanent Waving and Relaxing, "D5" Specialty Subjects including Hair Extensions, Brow Tinting, and Lash Extensions, as well as "D6" Intro to Nail Extension intro.
+These units, in order, are: "D1" Hairstyling, "D2" Hair Shaping, "D3" Hair Color, "D4" Permanent Waving, "D5" Specialty Subjects and "D6" Nail Technology.